What Supervision Is

 Formative (Educative)

-The formative domain is about growth.
+The formative domain relates to supervisee learning, the development of skills, and the development of professional identity.
+It is about growth.
 Helping the supervisee become a better professional.
 Building her skills, broadening her understanding, shaping her professional identity.

 In a school: a coordinator helping a new teacher develop her classroom management.
 A department head coaching a teacher in her subject matter.
 A deputy supporting a coordinator’s leadership development.